bit-broker/website/content/en/docs/getting-started/install-local.md

 #### Testing Your Installation

 If everything worked as expected, the BitBroker API servers will be up-and-running on `localhost` waiting for calls.
 You can test this by using the sample call below.
-In this local mode you don't need to specify any authorization tokens.
+In this local mode, you don't need to specify any authorization tokens.

 ```shell
 curl http://bbk-coordinator:8001/v1